A BRIEF NOTE ON GAIA

 The eco-anarchists were and are in the frontline in the fight against acid rain and holes in the ozon-layer.
 The fight against the man-made global warming is now at the top of the agenda for anarchist direct actions, to save the global environment.
 Regarding the struggle against man-made global warming, the eco-anarchists are in the forefront, and demand joint international cooperation to solve the problem.

 GAIA is a part of the Anarchist International: "The Anarchist International is a global, undogmatic, free thinking, nonsectarian modern anarchist international, with sections for anarchoindividualist, anarchocollectivist, social individualist and mutualist anarchist and anarchocommunist as well as green/ecoanarchist, anarchosyndicalist and anarchafeminist anarchists.
-The about 2000 networkmembers/subscribers and the about 50 000 persons loosely associated to the AI-IFA-IAF-network are, unless otherways explicitely said, members of all the organizations of the Anarchist International."
+The about 2000 networkmembers/subscribers, groups and individuals, and the about 50 000 persons loosely associated to the AI-IFA-IAF-network are, unless otherways explicitely said, members of all the organizations of the Anarchist International."
 "We are commune or communist anarchists regarding the long term aim, the anarchist ideal.
 We are individualist anarchists in individual matters and collectivist anarchists in collective matters and social-individualist, including mutualist, anarchists in practical libertarian policy of today.
 We are anarcho-syndicalists in industrial and work matters, green/eco-anarchists regarding environmental questions, and anarcha-feminists in gender matters.
 We support the Libertarian Association of Teetotallers, LAT, at least practically, we organize in community actions (CAN), ), do solidaric support via the Anarchist Black Cross (ABC) and do research work via the FICEDL - IFCLSD."
 [Resolution from the International Anarchist Congress, i.e. the 5th Anarchist Biennial, arranged by the NAC/IFA/AI in Oslo medio December 1998].
 From http://www.anarchy.no/ifadok.html .

 Attention should be put on chapter 19 in the Eco-Anarchist Manifesto, source see link below: "The double oppression of anarchists and the people in general, both via non-ecological and environmental factors demands a double fight and double organizing: on the one hand in green movement in general, on the other hand in the organizations of anarchists.
 The eco-anarchists form a junction in this double organizing.
 An essential point in eco-anarchism is that the changes must begin today, not tomorrow or after a mega-revolution.
 The revolution shall be permanent.
 We must start today by seeing through the oppression and negative environmental situation in the daily life and do something to break the pattern here and now.
 We must act autonomously, without delegating to any leaders significant the right to decide what we wish and what we shall do: we must make decisions all by ourselves in personal matters, together with other green activists in pure environmental matters, and together with the other people in common ecological and other matters." - Thus regarding literature the knowledge about ecology and the green movement in general is relevant as well as the literature of anarchism in general.
 The same is valid regarding actions.